Keshmc/RaspyPool/README.md

 - a filter pump
 - a UVC filter
 - a heater
+- a pH-Sensor from Atlas Scientific (USB)

 To ensure the function of the steering, the hardware has to be rebuilt according to the Wiring Diagram and Dispo.
-We used the pH-Sample from Atlas Scientif.
+We used the pH-Sample from Atlas Scientific.
 For more Information and Details to the Hardware and Software see the RaspyPool.docx.

 # Installation